rlaxNstdy/L1CC_Lab_Calculator/README.md

 # L1CC_Lab

-This repository contains assignments for class L1CC's Lab
+This repository contains assignments and resources for class L1CC's Lab